jwpetley/CoSpecPy/README.md

 `sudo apt-get install wget`

-`aria2` is a lightweight multi-protocol & multi-source command-line download utility.
+`aria2` is a lightweight multi-protocol & multi-source command-line download utility and can be far faster than `wget` when used with this package.
 Information and documentation can be found here [https://aria2.github.io/](https://aria2.github.io/).
 For a quick Debian/Ubuntu install try:

 `sudo apt-get install -y aria2`

 ## Features Implemented

-Download of spectra list using either `aria2` or `wget`. `aria2` allows for easy opening of multiple connections for a much faster download.
+- Download of spectra list using either `aria2` or `wget`. `aria2` allows for easy opening of multiple connections for a much faster download.

-Example included with `DownloadHandler.download_example()`
+- Example included with `DownloadHandler.download_example()`

+- Batch-split downloads given spectra list

 ## Future Features

-- Batch-split downloads given spectra list
 - Spectral composite making from downloads - Options for wavelength grid, normalisation range, uncertainty estimation, plotting
 - Helper functions to go from an `astropy.Table` through to composite making
 - Possible inclusion of SDSS querying to create the fetch information for speclist